ugovaretto-blogs/bwv1079/_posts/2021-09-30-local-functions.markdown

 Code implementing the discussed concepts and more is available [here](https://github.com/ugovaretto/cpp11-scratch/blob/master/training/local_functions.cpp)

-## Run-time instances
+### Run-time instances

 The above code can only generate instances at compile-time; run-time generation requires storing instances in local data stores (e.g. `unordered_map`) and passing an instance id around.

-One advantage of keeping all instances in one place outside the class used to access the data is the ability to use an external centralised (possibly remote) data storage, with the client code staying the same regardless of where the data is actually stored.
+One advantage of keeping all instances in one place outside the class used to access the data is the ability to use an external centralized (possibly remote) data storage, with the client code staying the same regardless of where the data is actually stored.